 Elevation gain: 5960 ft

-When was the last time you rode 100 miles and every mile was choice?
+When was the last time you rode 100 miles and almost every mile was choice?
 Here’s your chance.
 I learned this loop when it was an annual organized century ride.
-It’s a figure-eight, and the two loops are very different.
-The southern loop consists of coastal riding on Hwy 101 and climbing, traversing, and descending a grand ridge with big ocean vistas.
-The northern loop is nearly-flat, mellow riding along the Rogue River and farming meadows further north.
-The northern loop is very nice but the southern loop is special, so if you want to cut the miles in half pick the loop that is to your taste—easy/pretty or hard/stunning.
+It’s two loops connected by a stretch of Hwy 101, and it offers a spectacular variety of riding conditions: coastal riding on Hwy 101, one serious climb, one wonderful descent, a ride along a ridge with great ocean views, mellow riding along the Rogue River, and a charming, easy meander through meadows and forests.
+The northern loop is flat and pretty, the southern loop is up-and-down and stunning, so if you want to cut the miles in half pick the loop that is to your taste—easy/pretty or hard/stunning.
 The ride starts and ends in Gold Beach, a charming, low-key, and relatively untouristy Oregon beach town worthy of a vacation even without a bike.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)